clovaai/rexnet/README.md

 ## Model performances
 <h2 id="pretrained"> ImageNet classification results</h2>
-- **Please refer the following pretrained models**.
+- Please refer the following pretrained models.
 Top-1 and top-5 accuraies are reported with the computational costs.
 - Note that all the models are trained and evaluated with 224x224 image size.

 Model | Input Res. | Top-1 acc. | Top-5 acc. | FLOPs/params |